-Men charged in mosque bombing hit with additional charges
+Mosque bombing suspects, 1 other face additional charges

 - He was one of millions of Chinese seniors growing old alone.
 So he put himself up for adoption.
 VIEW

-It wasn’t immediately known if the men have lawyers representing them on the new charges.
+It’s not clear if the men have attorneys representing them on the new charges.

+Hari, McWorter and Morris, all of Clarence, Illinois, are charged in Minnesota with bombing the Dar al Farooq Islamic Center in Bloomington last August.
+No one was injured.